Frequently Asked Questions

 Most of our industry partners offer housing options to interns.
 Housing may be subsidized or free of charge.

 Job placement has been excellent.
 Nearly all graduates of the programs have obtained jobs in their field.
 Our program exists because of a real industry need.
 The dairy industry continues to grow, and many dairy processing companies face challenges in filling existing and anticipated openings.
-Our partners asked for our help in developing the MPS program to recruit and train students for management roles in dairy processing.
+Our partners asked for our help in developing the MPS program to recruit and train students for existing management roles in dairy processing.
 Future employment prospects remain promising.

 The dairy processing industry is large, stable, and resistant to economic downturns.
 Dairy foods are staples and enjoy steady demand.
 The need for dairy protein as a nutritional supplement is growing worldwide.
 Experts project steady industry growth for at least the next couple of decades.